gbv/aREF/aref.md

 The object of a single RDF triple can be encoded both as [*string*] and as list of one string.
 The former form is RECOMMENDED but the latter form is possible as well, as known from [RDF/JSON].

+null values and empty lists MUST be ignored.

 ## Namespace maps